hm-lang/core/proposals/README.md

 ## generic/template classes

-To create a generic class, you put the expression `~(types...)` after the class identifier.
+To create a generic class, you put the expression `~(types...)` after the class identifier, or `~type` for a single template type.
 You can use these new types for any class inheritance from a parent which is a generic/template class.

 ```
 # create a class with two generic types, `key` and `value`: